 Our first stop was stand with home-made pasta where we tasted mouth-watering parmigiana di melanzane.
 Next we moved to stand selling variety of cheese products where we had buffalo mozzarella with fresh tomatoes. prosciutto di Parma and prosciutto di Norcia were our next treats along with porchetta - a roasted pig meat filled with spices and herbs.

 In addition to knowing more about Italian wines, we tasted one red and one white wine from wine stand in Trionfale market.

 Now it was time for a seated lunch so we headed to one of the best restaurants in the area - Al Giardino del Gatto e la Volpe.

 This family owned restaurant offers simple and healty food made of freshest ingredients.
 The authentic Italian ambience and friendly hospitaly of the staff made us feel very welcome.

 First, we enjoyed four cheese gnocchi and ravioli filled with ricotta and spinach topped with tomato sauce.
 Our favourite dish was calamari fried in a light batter and served still hot.
 With the dinner we enjoyed superb wines.

 At the end of the tour we popped into gelateria, where we enjoyed authentic gelato made of fresh and natural ingredients.
 This artisanal gelato shop has endless rows of creamy gelatos - classic, non-lactose and even gluten-free.

 It wasn't easy to decide which flavour to choose from as they all looked so tempting.
-The choice ranged from chocolate, hazelnut, almond, coconut, tiramisu, stracciatella, berries to some unusual combinations such as rosemary and chocolate.
+The choice ranged from chocolate, hazelnut, almond, pistachios, coconut, tiramisu, stracciatella, berries to some unusual combinations such as rosemary and chocolate.